Catriona Le May Doan: Speed skating

-Le May Doan still had a long way to go before she started fighting for Olympic Gold and World Records.
-In the 1994 Winter Olympics, she fell on the 500 m and placed 17th on the 1,500 m as her best result.
-Prior to the Nagano Games, she was training with her teammate and rival Susan Auch, both being coached by Susan's brother, Derrick Auch.
-In 1998 Nagano, Susan Auch placed 2nd behind Catriona on the 500 m.
-Leading up to the 2002 Salt Lake City Games, Le May Doan was coached by the Canadian sprint coach, former Olympic speed skater Sean Ireland.
+In the 1994 Winter Olympics, Le May Doan fell on the 500 m and placed 17th on the 1,500 m.
+Prior to Nagano, she was training with her teammate and rival Susan Auch, both being coached by Susan's brother, Derrick Auch.
+In 1998, Susan Auch placed second behind Le May Doan on the 500 m.
+Leading up to the 2002 Salt Lake City Games, Le May Doan was coached by Sean Ireland.

-Le May Doan repeated her gold medal in the 500m at the 2002 Salt Lake City Olympics from the 1998 Nagano Olympics.
+Le May Doan repeated her gold medal in the 500m at the 2002 Salt Lake City Olympics.
 She became the first Canadian to defend their gold medal at the Olympics.

-Le May Doan was married to Bart Doan, they separated in 2017.
-She has two children, Greta and Easton.
-In 2002, she published an autobiography, Going for Gold.

 After speedskating

-Le May Doan retired from competitive skating in 2003, and in 2004 gave birth to her first child, Greta.
-She was a commentator for the Canadian Broadcasting Corporation during the 2004 Summer Olympics in Athens and was a member of the official Canadian contingent when Vancouver, British Columbia was chosen as the site of the 2010 Winter Olympics.
+Le May Doan retired from competitive skating in 2003.
+She was a commentator for the Canadian Broadcasting Corporation during the 2004 Summer Olympics in Athens and was a member of the official Canadian contingent when Vancouver was chosen as the site of the 2010 Winter Olympics.
 She is a popular motivational speaker, and has been involved with Campus Crusade for Christ's Power to Change campaign.

-In 2005, she was made an Officer of the Order of Canada, and inducted into the Canadian Sports Hall of Fame.
+In 2005, Le May Doan was made an Officer of the Order of Canada, and inducted into the Canadian Sports Hall of Fame.

-She provided colour commentary for the Canadian Broadcasting Corporation during the 2006 Winter Olympics for Speed Skating, and was present to see her former teammates Cindy Klassen and Clara Hughes win their personal and national record achievements.
-She was inducted into the Canadian Olympic Hall of Fame in 2008 and was also a colour commentator for CTV at the 2010 Winter Olympics in Vancouver for the sport of Speed Skating.
+Le May Doan provided colour commentary for the CBC during the 2006 Winter Olympics for speed skating.
+She was inducted into the Canadian Olympic Hall of Fame in 2008 and was also a colour commentator for CTV at the 2010 Winter Olympics in Vancouver.
 She was one of four torchbearers selected to light the interior cauldron in BC Place at the opening ceremonies for the 2010 Winter Olympics.
 She was subsequently left out of the lighting when one of the arms to light the cauldron failed to rise due to mechanical problems.
-This was remediated, however, as part of the opening segment of the closing ceremonies when she lit the fourth arm of the cauldron.
+This was remediated as part of the opening segment of the closing ceremonies when she lit the fourth arm of the cauldron.

-In November 2020 it was announced that Le May Doan would be the chef de mission for Team Canada at the 2022 Winter Olympics in Beijing.
+In November 2020, it was announced that Le May Doan would be the chef de mission for Team Canada at the 2022 Winter Olympics in Beijing.

+In June 2023, Le May Doan was appointed Honorary Consul of the Kingdom of the Netherlands in Calgary.

+Personal life

+Le May Doan was married to Bart Doan.
+They separated in 2017.
+She has two children, Greta and Easton.

+In 2002, Le May Doan published an autobiography, Going for Gold.